BushidoUK/Ransomware-Tool-Matrix/README.md

 ## Challenges
 > [!IMPORTANT]
 > Using the Ransomware Tool Matrix comes with its own challenges.
 While it is undoubtedly useful to have a list of tools commonly used by ransomware gangs to hunt, detect, and block, there are some risks.

-- Many of the tools referenced in this repository may be currently used by your IT team or even your Cybersecurity team.
+> - Many of the tools referenced in this repository may be currently used by your IT team or even your Cybersecurity team.
-- When hunting for these tools, you may uncover many installations of these tools inside your environment.
+> - When hunting for these tools, you may uncover many installations of them inside your environment.
-- Deciphering whether a tool is being used legitimately, by an employee, with permission is difficult in a large or global environment.
+> - Deciphering whether a tool is being used legitimately, by an employee, with permission is difficult in a large or global environment.
-- If you create a detection rule, you may generate a large amount of alerts, which may get ignore or turned off without investigating them.
+> - If you create a detection rule, you may generate a large amount of alerts, which may get ignore or turned off without investigating them.
-- If you block these tools without investigating for legitimate usage, you may cause disruption to legitimate business operations and potentially impose costs on your own organisation.
+> - If you block these tools without investigating for legitimate usage, you may cause disruption to legitimate business operations and potentially impose costs on your own organisation.

 #### How To Contribute
 - Please see the following [guidelines](https://github.com/BushidoUK/Ransomware-Tool-Matrix/blob/main/HowToContribute.md) to contribute to this repo.